IntrospectiveSystems/xGraph/Examples/MultipleSystems/README.md

 Multiple copies of the BankPatron system can be started they will all interact with the one bank system that has been started.

+To run each xGraph system, navigate to the system's directory (the directory containg a config.json file) and type

+    xgraph run

+in your terminal.

 ---